Ollama or Llama.cpp?

 It is also reasonably resilient.
 I asked Codex to add an exponential backoff policy so bursts of messages do not overwhelm the embedding server while the queue is draining.

-The only thing I am concerned about is whether a single instance postgres (with pgvector support) can handle tens of thousands of vectors.
+The only thing I’m concerned about is whether a single Postgres instance with pgvector support can handle tens of thousands of vectors.